-We have audited the accompanying consolidated financial statements of Southern Silver Exploration Corp. (the "Company"), which comprise the consolidated statements of financial position as at April 30, 2019 and 2018 and the consolidated statements of comprehensive loss, changes in equity and cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Southern Silver Exploration Corp. (the "Company"), which comprise:

+- the consolidated statements of financial position as at April 30, 2020 and 2019; ٠ - the consolidated statements of comprehensive loss for the years then ended; ٠ - ٠ the consolidated statements of changes in equity for the years then ended; - ٠ the consolidated statements of cash flows for the years then ended; and - ٠ the notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at April 30, 2019 and 2018, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at April 30, 2020 and 2019, and its consolidated financial performance and consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").

-Basis of Opinion
+Basis for Opinion

 We conducted our audits in accordance with Canadian generally accepted auditing standards.
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
-We are independent from the Company in accordance with the ethical requirements that are relevant to our audit of the consolidated financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the consolidated financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained in our audits is sufficient and appropriate to provide a basis for our opinion.